 Instructions

-- Heat oil in a pan over medium heat and add mustard seeds, cumin seeds, and urad dal.
-Cook until they begin to sizzle and release their aroma.
+- In a pan over medium heat, add oil.
+Once hot, toss in mustard seeds, cumin seeds, and urad dal.
+Wait until they pop and release a fragrant aroma, setting the base for your dish.

-- Add pearl onions and dry red chilies to the pan.
+- Add pearl onions and dry red chilies.
 Sauté until the onions are soft and translucent.
+This step enhances the sweetness and heat in your dish.

-- Stir in ginger-garlic paste and continue to cook until the raw smell is no longer present.
+- Stir in the ginger-garlic paste and continue cooking until the raw smell fades away, which will infuse your chicken with deep, aromatic flavors.

-- Add the chicken to the pan, followed by turmeric powder and salt.
-Stir everything together to ensure the chicken is well coated with the spices.
+- Add the chicken to the pan along with turmeric powder and salt.
+Mix well to ensure the chicken is evenly coated with the spices, which will add color and flavor.

-- Cover the pan with a lid and let the chicken cook for about 10 minutes.
+- Cover the pan with a lid and allow the chicken to cook for about 10 minutes.
+This helps the meat absorb the flavors thoroughly.

-- Remove the lid, stir the chicken, and then cook for an additional 5 to 7 minutes with the lid on to ensure the chicken is cooked through.
+- Remove the lid, stir the chicken to ensure even cooking, then cover again and cook for another 5 to 7 minutes, making sure the chicken is fully cooked through.

-- Lower the heat to a simmer and cook with the lid off until the chicken gravy thickens and turns a reddish-brown color, and you see oil starting to separate from the gravy.
+- Reduce the heat to a simmer and cook uncovered.
+Continue until the gravy thickens, turns a rich reddish-brown, and you see oil starting to separate, indicating a perfectly cooked curry.

-- Your flavorful chicken dish is now ready to be served!
+- Turn off the heat.
+Your chicken dish is now ready to be served, ideal with rice or your favorite bread.

 Recipe Video